-The objective of the commission is to promote the long-term interests of Victorian consumers.
-In seeking to achieve that objective, we have regard to the price, quality and reliability of essential services.
+Our objective is to promote the long-term interests of Victorian consumers.1 In seeking to achieve that objective, we have regard to the price, quality and reliability of essential services.
 The commission also has specific objectives under legislation the commission administers.